UKTechArena/.github/FAQ.md

 **4. Why is the image quality calculation failing?**

 This can happen for a number of reasons but most likely either you are missing some dependencies or there is no GPU available to render the images.

+## To innovate and develop core part of compression and decompression algorithm

+**1. Are external libraries such as Draco allowed in the submissions?**

+It seems that Draco alone already gets a score of ~71.5/80 and there isn’t much more to optimise from there.

+External libraries for core part of compression and decompression algorithm are not allowed including Draco, zlib/zstd, etc. Draco is just for reference (~65/80).

+**2. Are there any requirements for file formats after compression?**

+I saw both the AI and non-AI example solutions still have .gltf file formats after compression while the Draco example just uses .drc, I just want to confirm if any file format is allowed after compression or are there required formats.

+There are file format requirement due to limitation of automatic evaluation framework, It expects:
+- input and decoded file format need to be .obj or .gltf
+- input and encoded file format should contain the same information along side original and compressed geometry data respectively, to be able to calculate the compression ratio correctly.